andrasq/node-restiq/Readme.md

 ### app.del( path, handler, [handler2, ...] )

-add a DEL route, with handlers to run in the order listed
+add a DELETE route, with handlers to run in the order listed

+### Restiq.queryParser( )

+returns a middleware `function(req, res, next)` that will extract the http query string parameters and place them in `req.params`

+### Restiq.authorizationParser( )

+returns a middleware `function(req, res, next)` that will decode an `Authorization: Basic` header and set the fields `req.authorization.username`, `req.authorization.basic.username` and `req.authorization.basic.password`.

+### Restiq.bodyParser( )

+returns a middleware `function(req, res, next)` that will decode the request body into an object, string or Buffer.
+The decoding is ad-hoc based on the incoming data type, and is not driven by the request headers.

+### Restiq.acceptParser( )

+TODO: not implemented yet, but there is a `req.accepts()` method that works with the restify acceptParser.

 ### req.getId( )